 Select a text block to move or delete using the Precision Edit tool.
 This is different from a text box where you can edit the text it contains.

-- Select the Precision Edit tool from the Editing bar.
+- Select the Precision Edit tool

 - Click on the word or line you would like to move or remove.
 Then drag it around, resize it, or delete it.